 The table for specific band coils is a work in progress.
 I will add to it as I wind more coils –

 The coils were constructed in two different ways.
 The lower frequencies used a larger T68-6 core which I mounted with nylon hardware.
 I first took a #10 nylon bolt, cut the head off, and epoxied it into the hollow center spigot of the tube base thus –

 Before adding the toroid, any jumpers and capacitors were soldered in place (this is going to be the 3050- 3950KHz coil).
 The soldering’s a bit messy, but it was the first time I had soldered one of these things –

 A couple of nylon nuts followed, then a nylon washer, and then the toroid, topped off by another washer and finally, another nut –

-The higher frequency coils used T50-7 toroids, which, being smaller and lighter, were mounted vertically and secured with a couple of dollops of hot glue from a glue gun.
-In the following picture, the 3050 – 3950KHxz coil is on the left, the 14460 – 15980KHz coil in the middle (in a white ceramic tube base), and the 8040 – 10720KHz coil on the right.
-The middle and right coil were pictured before the hot glue was added -
+The higher frequency coils used T50-7 toroids, and were mounted vertically and secured with a couple of dollops of hot glue from a glue gun.
+In the following picture, the 3050 – 3950KHz coil is on the left, the 14460 – 15980KHz coil in the middle (in a white ceramic tube base), and the 8040 – 10720KHz coil on the right.
+The middle and right coil were pictured before the hot glue was added –

 Here’s the 14460 – 15980KHz coil with the 2 dollops of hot glue to secure the toroid.
 I like these ceramic bases and think I’ll use them for all subsequent coils –